Table of contents

 I was not in control of my anger and fear at the time, and so the idea that I could be free of these chains using the bolt cutters of gratitude was an alien concept.

 I tried it anyway, and the more I practiced gratitude, the less I experienced negative emotions.
 Today, I take at least five minutes a day to list in my head what I’m grateful for, and feel that emotion.

 I do this after my meditation, first counting qualities about myself that I’m thankful for: my integrity, sense of humor and my healthy body.
 Then I give thanks for the people in my life: my wife, my brother, nieces and nephews, my writer clients at So You Want to Write?
 Lastly, I finish with the “things” that I’m grateful for: a rental property that funds my travel, my car that takes me places.

 Tony Robbins was right again: The more consistently I practice feeling grateful, the less I deal with the handbrakes of anger, fear, frustration or sadness.

-After only five minutes of gratitude, I’m in a perfectly blissful, high-energy state—the perfect situation to start creating mental pictures in my mind of what I want in my life.
+After only five minutes of gratitude, I’m in a perfectly blissful, high-energy state—the perfect mindset to start creating mental pictures of what I want in my life.

 This includes not only tangible things like hosting a sold-out workshop or buying a new laptop, but more importantly picturing the kinds of experiences I want to have in my life: laughing with my wife, having great conversations with an interesting group of friends on vacation and staring in wonder at the sunrise every morning.